-The Company's operations are primarily carried out by one provider, a FIL Group company, and this arrangement is covered under an Insurance agreement ("IASA").
+The Company's operations are primarily carried out by one provider, a FIL Group company, and this arrangement is covered under the IASA.
 The operations undertaken include carrying out the insurance administration services such as processing and updating details of policyholders' details and investment management services such as devising and implementing investment policy and managing allocation of investments of the Company's funds where those funds comprise more than one underlying collective investment scheme.